Rufus For Real

 Storage & Reheating

-Here’s how to store and reheat the pulled pork so it stays tender, saucy, and delicious.
+Here’s how to store and reheat the leftover pulled pork so it stays tender, saucy, and delicious.

-• Store pork and slaw separately — Keeps the pork juicy and the slaw crisp.
+• Store the pork and slaw separately — This keeps the slaw crisp and the pulled pork juicy.

-• Reheat gently — Warm pork in a skillet or microwave with a splash of broth to keep it moist.
+• Reheat gently — Warm the pork with a splash of broth or water to keep it tender and saucy.

-• Pork freezes beautifully — Freeze in airtight containers for up to 3 months; thaw overnight before reheating.
+• Freeze extra pulled pork — Store in airtight containers for up to 3 months and thaw overnight before reheating.

 You Asked, I Answered